Results and questions on matchings in groups and vector subspaces of fields: Matchings in abelian groups

 \subsection{Enumerative questions}

 Let $G$ be an arbitrary abelian group and suppose $A$ and $B$ are two finite subsets of $G$ of size $k$ with $0\notin B$.
 The goal of this section is to provide bounds for the number of matchings $A\rightarrow B$ (i.e. $\#\mathcal{M}(A,B)$) in terms of $k$.
-The key idea is to interpret elements of $\mathcal{M}(A,B)$ as perfect matchings in a certain bipartite graph; an idea that previously appeared in the proof of Theorem \ref{t*}.
+The key idea is to interpret elements of $\mathcal{M}(A,B)$ as perfect matchings in a certain bipartite graph.

 \begin{definition} Notations as above, the bipartite graph $\mathcal{G}_{A,B}$ associated with $A$ and $B$ has the disjoint union $A\dot\cup B$ as its set of vertices with $a\in A$ connected to $b\in B$ if and only if $a+b\notin A$. \end{definition}